sd2379/docs-oxd-prod/3.1.0/sources/framework/spring/index.md

 Point browser to `https://127.0.0.1:8443/`.
 And log in into ce-dev2.gluu.org using test credentials: test_user/test_user_password

 !!!***Note:***
-    oxd-local must run on *localhost* and be bound to port: *8099*, otherwise you'll need to configure `oxd-spring/src/main/resources/application.properties` file.
+    oxd-server must run on *localhost* and be bound to port: *8099*, otherwise you'll need to configure `oxd-spring/src/main/resources/application.properties` file.

 ## Customize oxd-spring
 To use your own server as openid provider you need to modify `oxd.server.op-host` property from `oxd-spring/src/main/resources/application.properties`, e.g: